 Master of Tactics will be competing with your Cunning Action for use as a bonus action though.
 However, you are less likely to need Cunning Action if you aren’t right up on your enemies.

-Because of this, the Mastermind is best when given a ranged weapon so that they can consistently give their allies advantage each round with Master of Tactics.
-Otherwise, they will need to be using their bonus action for Cunning Action while in the thick of it.
+Because of this, the Mastermind Rogue is typically best when given a ranged weapon so that they can use their bonus action to consistently give their allies advantage each round with Master of Tactics.
+Otherwise, they will need to be using that bonus action for Cunning Action while in the thick of it.

 Keep in mind: the Mastermind works best when they’re creating openings for their allies.
 Unfortunately, you aren’t able to give yourself advantage with this ability.